Instrumentation to collect browser data

 For more help

-For a "real world" example of how New Relic engineers used page load timing to improve our own app performance when developing New Relic Browser, read this blog post.
+For an example of how New Relic engineers used page load timing to improve our own app performance when developing New Relic Browser, read this blog post.